 Ground Control Points (GCPs) are defined as points on the surface of the earth of known location used to geo-reference Landsat Level-1 imagery.
 The Landsat Ground Control Point Search allows you to extract ground control point binary files over your area of interest.

 Updates to GCPs

 In 2014, improvements to GCP files began – these include removing outdated files, and creating new, time-specific and seasonal GCP’s.
-The GCP Improvement Plan provides an overview of the goals and plans for the effort.
+The GCP Improvement Plan (see page 15 of this 2014 Landsat Update) provides an overview of the goals and plans for the effort.
 Because the updated GCPs will be more accurate, users may consider re-ordering previously downloaded images, as new GCPs may allow scenes that once could only be processed to systematic L1GT products to be processed as a precision and terrain corrected L1TP.